Annie CPR

 See here a small excerpt from our instructor's paper prototype during the Full CPR mode:

-The following concepts where defined regrading the children's interface:
+The following concepts were defined regarding the children's interface:

 Wireframing & Interaction

-After finalizing the paper prototypes, we continued with transferring the screens into Adobe XD wireframes.
-Here, we wanted to test the content and functionality in a more realistic way without adding color and bigger design elements.
-For understanding the user flow we included interactions.
+Once the paper prototypes were complete, we moved on to converting the screens into Adobe XD wireframes.
+Here we wanted to test the content and functionality in a more realistic way, without adding colour and larger design elements.
+To understand the user flow, I made the wireframes interactive.

 Moodboards

-For selecting a suitabel color scheme we created two moodboards, one for each target group.
-The boards contain each three pages.
-On the first one, we collected six words we want the target group to feel when using our app.
-The second one contains the colors with inspirations we want to use and the third one examples of how the UI could look like.
+In order to select a suitable colour scheme, we created two mood boards, one for each target group.
+The boards are three pages each.
+On the first, we collected six words that we wanted the target group to feel when using our app.
+The second one contains the colours with inspirations we want to use and the third one contains examples of what the UI could look like.

 Children's moodboard